What inspired you to write your first book?

 Writing to Heal evolved from my coaching and training work, which meant that I had a lot of material to work with.
 The challenge was to get it into the right order.

-Dancing with Dark Angels just made me cry.
+Stolen Petals just made me cry.
 I had to face my deepest fears and even now my heart beats really fast when I think about my life and how I did so many silly things.

 If you had to do it all over again, would you change anything in your latest book?

 No and yes.
 I would keep the same content, but I would be firmer with my writing schedule and put more boundaries around my time.

 What was the hardest part of writing your book?

 People!
 I work from home and despite my very best calm efforts in explaining that I needed me time and if my fingers were on the keyboard or pen on my journal it meant I was working, I was constantly interrupted.
 I will admit to you, but please don’t breathe a word, I did on many occasions lose my temper and once I put a very rude sign on my office door.
 Ferdy dog I can forgive as he can’t read, the rest well…

 What did you learn from writing your book?

 Writing really does heal.
 Of course I knew that before I started, but now whilst it is all fresh in my mind I can see very clearly why I am so driven and I have to remind myself to slow it down.
 Rome wasn’t built in a day.
 The other thing that I have learnt is my writing style, which sounds silly, writing a how to book and a memoir are very different and now as I move onto writing my first novel, I can see how my writing has progressed.
 I am learning all the time.
 Words, language and the construction of stories is fascinating.

 What advice do you have for other writers?